Ur: Tell Sakhariya

-The site (30º 58’ 33.84” N by 46º 08’ 28.36” E) was first noted, as Tell Abu Ba’arura Shimal ("Father of Sheep Droppings, North"), as a Kassite period occupation (300 NE X 150 X 2.5.
+The site (30º 58' 33.84" N by 46º 08' 28.36" E) was first noted, as Tell Abu Ba’arura Shimal ("Father of Sheep Droppings, North"), as a Kassite period occupation (300 NE X 150 X 2.5.
 Cassite: 3.5 ha) during an archaeological survey of the region in the 1960s.
-The site, which lies 6.45 kilometers northeast of Ur, was excavated in a five week season from December to January 2011 – 2012 by a joint Iraqi State Board of Antiquities and Heritage and the State University of New York at Stony Brook team led by Elizabeth Stone and Paul Zimansky.
+The site, which lies 6.45 kilometers northeast of Ur, was excavated in a five week season from December 2011 to January 2012 by a joint Iraqi State Board of Antiquities and Heritage and the State University of New York at Stony Brook team led by Elizabeth Stone and Paul Zimansky.
 It was measured at about 250 meters by 200 meters with two high points, about 3.5 meters above the plain, separated by a saddle.
 Seven trenches were dug, some small, and three yielded simple slope wash.
 On the surface were found Kassite and Old Babylonian period ceramics and satellite imagery suggested the presence of a large square building and a number of other walls but the excavators found no building remains in surface or magnetic gradiometry surveys, or in the later trenches.
 Three occupational levels were determined.
 The top layer contained Kassite pottery fragments, a late Kassite kiln, and a number of late Kassite burials.
 The second held Sealand Dynasty ceramics along with lithic (grinding stones, cuboids and one balance weight), metal, floral and faunal (primarily cattle, sheep, and goats) remains.
 The excavators deemed the occupations to be repeated but transient.
 Neither level showed signs of formal or residential architecture.